Orizzi/Analysis-value-pack-WOS/docs/PACK_EXPLORER.md

 - Adjust default base path: set `window.PACK_EXPLORER_BASE`.
 - Add new sort options by extending the `pe-sort` `<select>` and logic in `applyFiltersAndSort`.
 - Hook your own analytics by listening to button clicks or extending `pack_explorer.js`.

+## Comparison view
+- On each card, tick **Compare** to mark it for side-by-side review (max 3 selected; the oldest selection will drop if you add a fourth).
+- When at least two packs are selected, the **Compare** button activates in the header.
+- Click **Compare** to open the comparison modal showing price, total value, value per dollar, ranks, and category highlights for the selected packs.